pyrrhamide/pyrrhamide.github.io/_posts/2021-05-02-going-forward.md

 ---
-title: Going forwards with the books
+title: Going forward with the books
 summary: Thoughts on what needs to be completed and improved.
 date: 2021-05-02
 ---